fac30/Client-Server-ChatGPT-clone-workshop--Oleg-Jack-Elena-Emma/README.md

 Re-engineering the app originally implememted as a front-end only here: https://github.com/fac30/Front-end-ChatGPT-clone-workshop--Oleg-Jack-Elena-Emma.git

-In this project, functions of storage of the API Key, processing the the HTTP requests and retrieving the results transfered to the backend **node.js** server
+In this project, functions of storage of the API Key, processing the the HTTP requests,  communicating with API and retrieving the results transfered to the backend **node.js** server